 The mission in Libya has revealed three important truths about military intervention today.
 First, to those who claimed that Afghanistan was to be NATO's last out-of-area mission, it has shown that unpredictability is the very essence of security.
 Second, it has proved that in addition to frontline capabilities, such as fighter-bombers and warships, so-called enablers, such as surveillance and refueling aircraft, as well as drones, are critical parts of any modern operation.
 And third, it has revealed that NATO allies do not lack military capabilities.
 Any shortfalls have been primarily due to political, rather than military, constraints.
 In other words, Libya is a reminder of how important it is for NATO to be ready, capable, and willing to act.

 Although defense is and must remain the prerogative of sovereign nations, an alliance that brings Europe and North America together requires an equitable sharing of the burden in order to be efficient.
-Downward trends in European
+Downward trends in European defense budgets raise some legitimate concerns.
+At the current pace of cuts, it is hard to see how Europe could maintain enough military capabilities to sustain similar operations in the

 - Full website and iPad access